-Premises and equipment, whether owned or leased, present a range of accounting issues (e.g., cost reporting, depreciation, and capitalization of interest) that require appropriate oversight to ensure accounting treatment is in accordance with current generally accepted accounting principles.
+Bank premises and equipment, whether owned or leased, present a range of accounting issues (e.g., cost reporting, depreciation, and capitalization of interest) that necessitate appropriate accounting treatment in accordance with current generally accepted accounting principles.
 For accounting questions, contact an OCC district accountant or the OCC's Office of the Chief Accountant.